waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **FLOOR_HOP_DOWN_OR_RIGHT_LEDGE:** One-way traversal down or right.
 - **WARP_CARPET_DOWN:** Warp tile, triggered by movement.
 - **VOID:** Impassable.
-- **CAVE:** Warp tile, triggered by movement.
 - **BUOY:** Impassable scenery.

-### Untested Tile Mechanics
+### Untested Assumptions & Planned Experiments
+- **Union Cave Entrance (Route 32):** The warp at (6, 79) is confirmed to be an EXIT ONLY due to a one-way ledge at (6, 80).
+The main entrance must be elsewhere.
 - **WATER:** Inferred impassable without SURF.
+(Test: attempt to walk into it)
 - **CUT_TREE:** Inferred impassable without CUT.
+(Test: attempt to walk into it)
 - **HEADBUTT_TREE:** Inferred impassable without HEADBUTT.
-- **WARP_CARPET_LEFT:** Inferred one-way warp.
-- **WARP_CARPET_RIGHT:** Inferred one-way warp.
+(Test: attempt to walk into it and interact)

-## III.
-Game Plan & Hypotheses
+## IV.
+Tool & Agent Development

-### Strategic Notes
-- **Onix's Moveset:** My Onix (ROCKY) lacks a Rock-type move. **Plan:** Level up ROCKY and hope he learns a Rock-type move soon, or find a TM.
-For now, rely on G (Croconaw) and use ROCKY for defensive switching or to use SCREECH.
-- **Party Full:** My party is now full with the addition of the Egg.
-I can't catch any new Pokémon until I deposit one in the PC.
-- **Route 32 Navigation:** The path north past the defeated trainer at (11, 82) is not blocked.
-It's possible to walk around him to the left or right.

-### Active Hypotheses
+### Process Reminders
-- My current team, heavily reliant on a single high-level Pokémon, may struggle against future Gym Leaders.
-- HEADBUTT_TREEs may contain Pokémon.
+- **Mark ALL NPCs:** To prevent pathfinding errors, I must place a map marker for every single NPC I encounter, not just defeated trainers or special characters.
+This is crucial for remembering off-screen obstacles.

-### Tool Ideas
+### Tool & Agent Ideas
 - **Navigation Analyst Tool:** A tool that parses map XML when `path_finder` fails.
 It would analyze the start and end points to identify potential blockers like one-way ledges, impassable tile types, or permanent obstacles from map markers, and then suggest reasons for the path failure.
-- **Union Cave Entrance (Route 32):** The warp at (6, 79) is an EXIT ONLY due to a one-way ledge at (6, 80).
-Cannot be entered from this side.
-- **Mark ALL NPCs:** To prevent pathfinding errors, I must place a map marker for every single NPC I encounter, not just defeated trainers or special characters.
-This is crucial for remembering off-screen obstacles.
+- **Training Spot Suggester (Agent):** An agent that takes my party's levels and types and suggests the best route/area to grind based on known wild Pokémon encounters and trainer data.